MicrosoftDocs/windows-powershell-docs/docset/mdop/appvserver/set-appvserverpackage.md

 ### -Version
 Specifies the version of an App-V package in one specific lineage.
-If you do not specify a version, the cmdlet acts on all versions saved oncomputer.
+If you do not specify a version, the cmdlet acts on all versions saved on the computer.

 ```yaml
 Type: String